-As your company grows, you have to put more effort to streamline your business operations for sustaining growth.
-You may start with spreadsheets and accounting software.
-But once the organization grows, it is hard to coordinate different functions such as accounting, purchasing, sales, HR, customer relations, and the supply chain on multiple systems.
+As your company grows, you must put more effort into streamlining your business operations to sustain growth.
+When data is stored in disparate systems, it can create significant challenges for businesses.
+Managing different functions such as accounting, purchasing, sales, HR, customer relations, and the supply chain is difficult on multiple systems.

-Let’s dive into the five major ways disparate systems hurt your business productivity and efficiency.
+Let’s dive into the five primary ways disparate systems hurt your business’s productivity and efficiency.

 1. Losing time with manual processes

-Having disparate systems in an organization leads to a waste of time and money.
-Transferring data from one system to another is a time-consuming, manual task that diverts your team from focusing on other high-value tasks.
-Also, every time a new version of the software is purchased, the IT department needs to make sure that the new version works well with the other apps with which it needs to interact.
+Having disparate systems in an organization leads to wasted time and money.
+If the systems aren’t integrated, transferring data from one system to another is a time-consuming, manual task that diverts your team from focusing on other high-value activities.
+If they are integrated, the IT department must ensure that the various applications still work together every time there is an update or upgrade.

 2. Data entry makes your data vulnerable to loss

-Your business data is being stored, collected, and maintained by different teams.
-Having the same data in two systems may lead to inconsistencies.
+Having the same data in two or more systems may lead to inconsistencies.
 Imagine a customer’s order being shipped to the wrong address because the shipping software was not in sync with the order entry system.
 These mistakes can hurt the business’s reputation and can even lead to financial loss.

-It is very difficult to achieve data consistency and ensure data protection when you are running a business on disparate systems.
-There are too many opportunities for human error which lead to decreased productivity and efficiency.
+When running a business on disparate systems, achieving data consistency and providing data protection is challenging.
+There are too many opportunities for human error, which leads to decreased productivity and efficiency.

 3. Slow access to information

-Getting an accurate view of the company’s operations can be a challenging task when you have multiple applications.
-When data is fragmented and scattered across the organization, it leads to a time-consuming process to create reports and search for the data needed.
+Getting an accurate view of the company’s operations can be challenging when you have multiple applications.
+When data is fragmented and scattered across the organization, creating reports and searching for needed data is time-consuming.

-Reporting capability is one of the frequent complaints when there is no single business management system available in the organization.
-Making decisions based on old data can affect productivity and lead to delayed processes.
+The reporting capability is one of the frequent complaints when disparate systems are used in an organization.
+Making decisions based on old data can affect productivity and delay processes.

 4. The IT landscape is complex and expensive to manage

-Whether you are paying a monthly subscription or you have purchased perpetual licenses for disparate systems, the cost of purchase and maintenance of these software systems is high as compared to comprehensive, end-to-end software.
+Whether you are paying a monthly subscription or have purchased perpetual licenses for disparate systems, the cost of buying and maintaining these software systems is often higher than comprehensive, end-to-end software.

-Also, when these software systems are deployed on-premise, it becomes important to have a team of IT personnel to manage and maintain the systems.
-This additional cost adds more to the overall budget.
+Also, when these software systems are deployed on-premise, it becomes critical to have a team of IT personnel to manage and maintain the systems.
+This adds more cost to the overall budget.

 5. Training employees on multiple systems is slow and challenging